unm-digital-futures/digital-history-review/docs/essays/angelitas-de-caridad.md

   class="pullquote"
   text=" Frank Martinez resident of Martineztown recalls,'I grew up with the hospital less than a block away from where I was born,” Martinez said.
 “My mom was employed by the Sisters of Charity, and I served on the hospital’s board of trustees for a number of years'." %}

-The Sisters of Charity worked in the community for over 100 years and in 2002 when the hospital was sold, the community came together to dedicate the sculpture, *"Angelitas De Caridad"* or "Angels of Charity" to the Sisters.
-Lovelace Hosptial can be seen towering in the background as *"Angelitas De Caridad"* sits below the hill surrounded by trees and flowers reverencing its origin.
+The Sisters of Charity worked in the community for over 100 years and in 2002 when the hospital was sold, the community came together to dedicate the sculpture, *"Angelitas De Caridad"* or "Angels of Charity" to the Sisters.[^srcharitycinti] Lovelace Hosptial can be seen towering in the background as *"Angelitas De Caridad"* sits below the hill surrounded by trees and flowers reverencing its origin.

 ## *"Angelitas De Caridad"* Sculpture and Artist